Healthy Banana Pancakes

 • Rolled oats.
 Thanks to their coarser texture, rolled oats work better for this pancake batter.
 Use gluten-free oats if necessary.

-• Apple cider vinegar.
-Baking powder reacts with the vinegar and provides a better rise for the pancakes.
+• Apple cider vinegar and baking powder.
+Baking powder reacts with the vinegar, providing a better rise for the pancakes.
 Lemon juice also works.

 • Sweetener.
 I used a drizzle of maple syrup, but any granulated or liquid sweetener will work.
 Alternatively, you can skip the sweetener altogether and rely on the bananas’ natural sweetness.